mmouse-/electrum-vert-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running litecoind and Electrum server
+Create a user for running vertcoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `litecoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `vertcoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser litecoin --disabled-password
+    $ sudo adduser vertcoin --disabled-password
     $ sudo apt-get install git
-    # su - litecoin
+    # su - vertcoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/litecoin/bin` in the output, you should add this line to your `.bashrc`, `.profile` or `.bash_profile`, then logout and relogin:
+If you don't see `/home/vertcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile` or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"